-Estela trained intensively with Maestro Antonio Santaella of Granada Spain, to whom she owes her development as a flamenco dancer, teacher and choreographer, and with other notable Spanish figures such as Carmen “La Talegona,” David Coria, La Farruca, Rocío Molina, Mercedes Amaya, Joaquín Grilo, Pastora Galván, Israel Galván, Belén Fernández, and Cristóbal Reyes, to name a few.
+Estela trained intensively with Maestro Antonio Santaella of Granada, Spain; to whom she owes her development as a flamenco dancer, teacher and choreographer; and with other notable Spanish figures such as Carmen La Talegona, David Coria, La Farruca, Rocio Molina, Mercedes Amaya, Joaquin Grilo, Pastora Galvan, Israel Galvan, Belen Fernandez, and Cristobal Reyes, to name a few.
 She has a background in ballet, jazz, tap, and belly dance.

 She has been performing flamenco in the Washington, DC Metro area since 1998.
-Vélez de Paredez is recognized for her style which combines the traditional gypsy with a modern touch and for her strong technical delivery.
-Critics have described her as a “stunning performer with a gaze that enraptured."
+Velez de Paredez is recognized for her style which combines the traditional gypsy with a modern touch and for her strong technical delivery.
+Critics have described her as "a stunning performer with a gaze that enraptured."
 (Washington Post, November 2002).
-The Washington Area Mid East Dance Association agreed when they wrote, “Certain performers clearly stood out.
+The Washington Area Mid East Dance Association agreed when they wrote, "certain performers clearly stood out.
 One was Estela Velez, a student of both Flamenco and Middle Eastern Dance.
-She delivered a strong, graceful performance to a haunting piece of Flamenco and Native American fusion music”.
+She delivered a strong, graceful performance to a haunting piece of Flamenco and Native American fusion music."

 In 2001, she was invited to perform with Ballet Flamenco Antonio Santaella in a production of Julia en Flamenco at El Centro de Bellas Artes in San Juan, Puerto Rico.
-In August 2011, she was invited to perform in Managua, Nicaragua in the production Ida y Vuelta: De Donde Vienes Mestizo at the Teatro Nacional Rubén Darío.
-In the Washington area, Vélez de Paredez has performed at many venues, including the Millennium Stage at the Kennedy Center, the Kennedy Center's Terrace Theater, the Lincoln Theatre, Harmon Hall, National Theatre, Atlas Performing Arts Center, Jack Guidone Theater, Corcoran Gallery of Art, Dance Place, Publick Playhouse, Roundhouse Theater, and Alden Theatre.
-She has also performed at tablaos locally and in Puerto Rico and in flamenco demonstrations for the District of Columbia, Fairfax County and Montgomery County public schools, and with the D.A.R.E.
+In August 2011, she was invited to perform in Managua, Nicaragua in the production Ida y Vuelta: De Donde Vienes Mestizo at the Teatro Nacional Ruben Dario.
+In the Washington area, Velez de Paredez has performed at many venues, including the Millennium Stage at the Kennedy Center, the Kennedy Center's Terrace Theater, the Lincoln Theatre, Harmon Hall, National Theatre, Atlas Performing Arts Center, Jack Guidone Theater, Corcoran Gallery of Art, Dance Place, Publick Playhouse, Roundhouse Theater, and Alden Theatre.
+She has also performed at tablaos locally and in Puerto Rico and in flamenco demonstrations for the District of Columbia, Fairfax County, Montgomery County public schools and with the D.A.R.E.
 Dancers Program.